The Forest Service has managed wildland fire for more than 100 years. But how we do it - why, when, and where we do it - has changed.

 Birds and bees, and bear and native fish

-Please visit the link above of a model watershed to observe how water affects watershed function including streams, homes and reservoirs.
+Watch a video demonstrating a model watershed to observe how water affects watershed function including streams, homes and reservoirs.

 Verde Wild and Scenic River Comprehensive River Management Plan